mattermost/mattermost-handbook/operations/research-and-development/organization/README.md

 ### Adding events to the R&D Calendar

-Engineering leads have permisison to invite the R&D Calendar to recurring meetings.
+All staff in R&D have permisison to invite the R&D Calendar to recurring meetings.
 When adding a guest, search for `R&D` and be careful not to invite `rnd@mattermost.com` which would invite everyone in R&D. Instead, simply invite the calendar itself:

 ![Invite the R&D Calendar](../../../.gitbook/assets/rnd-calendar-invite.png)

 The calendar will not "accept" the invite by default, with the invitation showing up as pending.
-Engineering leads should go in and accept the invite so the calendar appears uniform:
+With the calendar visible, select the event and accept the invite so the calendar appears uniform:

 **Before Accepting**
 ![Not yet accepted](../../../.gitbook/assets/rnd-calendar-not-yet-accepted.png)